jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 - Files and directories
 - Case sensitivity
+  What is case sensitivity?
 - Simple globbing
+  What is simple globbing?

 **The following is a partial list of the used files, terms and utilities:**

 - mv, cp, rm, touch
+  What is mv?
+  What is cp?
+  What is rm?
+  What is touch?
 - mkdir, rmdir
+  What is mkdir?
+  What is rmdir?

 ## Topic 3: The Power of the Command Line 1-3